Automatic chemical design using a data-driven continuous representation of molecules: Introduction

-\paragraph{Training an autoencoder} Starting from a large library of string-based representations of molecules, we trained a pair of complementary recurrent neural networks: an encoder network to convert each string into a fixed-dimensional vector, and a decoder network to convert vectors back into strings (Figure \ref{fig:ae_opt_diagrams}a).
+Starting from a large library of string-based representations of molecules, we trained a pair of deep neural networks: an encoder network to convert each string into a fixed-dimensional vector, and a decoder network to convert vectors back into strings (Figure \ref{fig:ae_opt_diagrams}a).
 Such encoder-decoder pairs are known as \textit{autoencoders}.
 The autoencoder is trained to minimize error in reproducing the original string, \textit{i.e.}, it attempts to learn the identity function.
 Key to the design of the autoencoder is mapping through an \emph{information bottleneck}.
 This bottleneck --- here the fixed-length continuous vector --- induces the network to learn a compressed representation that captures the most statistically salient information in the data.
 We call the vector-encoded molecule the \emph{latent representation} of the molecule.

 The character-by-character nature of the SMILES representation and the fragility of its internal syntax (opening and closing cycles and branches, allowed valences, etc.) can result in the output of invalid molecules from the decoder.
 Multiple factors contribute to the proportion of valid SMILES output from the decoder, including atom count and training set density.
-The percentage of valid SMILES output ranged from 70\% to less than 1\%.
+In generating new SMILES strings, the percentage of valid SMILES output ranged from 70\% to less than 1\%.
 We employed the open source cheminformatics suite RDKit\cite{rdkit} and Marvin to validate the chemical structures of output molecules and discard invalid ones.
+While it would be more efficient to have the autoencoder generate only valid strings, this post-processing step is lightweight and allows for greater flexibility in the autoencoder to learn the architecture of the SMILES.